The Nomad Stack: How We Stay Connected (Phones, Numbers & Data)

 Here's the Vietnam story I promised.

 I needed to log into our Chase account.
-Chase wanted to send a verification code to my phone number.
+Chase wanted to send a two-factor authentication (2FA) code to my phone number.
 My number was on Google Voice.
 Chase looked at it, decided it wasn't a "real" phone number, and refused to send the code.

 No code, no login.
 No login, no access to our money.